To practise or use the title “veterinarian” in New Zealand you must

 How will I learn?

-You'll be provided with access to online course material to all Year 2 papers within the BVSc degree for you to study at home in your own time.
-These papers are as follows:
+You'll be provided with access to online course material to all Year 2 courses within the BVSc degree for you to study at home in your own time.
+These courses are as follows:

 227.212 Animal Production for Veterinarians 1